lujor20/CITS3200_Project/README.md

 **Note:** This is not required to run the code on a single machine!!
 This will deploy the website using AWS so the website can be accessed by anyone.

-Once all the the requirements are installed and the code within this repo downloaded, we can start the steps below.

 ### Requirements

 In order for the tool to be deployed using Lightsail, the requirements needed are: